agile-ts/documentation/docs/main/Frameworks.md

 :::info

-A quick overview of all frameworks that AgileTs support or not.
+A quick overview of all frameworks that AgileTs supports or has planned to support.

 :::

-### 👾 UI-Layers
+### 👾 UI-Frameworks

 | Framework                                | Supported | Planned |
 |------------------------------------------|-----------|---------|